 The Mourning After Bereavement Group

-- We will email you an invitation to join the group or “Zoom Meeting” early Friday morning, May 1st.
+- We will email you an invitation to join the group or “Zoom Meeting” early Friday morning.
 You can log in as early as 10:30 (an hour before the group meeting time) if you’re new to Zoom and want to make sure you can connect.

 - Follow the instructions in the email invitation.